Notice Information

 * Open design to reduce participant anxiety; and

 * Controlled through portable user-friendly wireless device (e.g. tablet).
-Additional information: The Trust considers that the award of the contract without prior publication of a contract notice to be permitted by Part 2 of the Public Contract Regulations 2015.
+Additional information: The Trust considers that the award of the contract without prior publication of a contract notice was permitted by Part 2 of the Public Contract Regulations 2015.

 Procurement Information